richardvanaalst/wordpress-setup/README.md

 - Set time-zone to Amsterdam, time and date to Dutch system
 - Homepage set to static page 'Home'
 - Disabled comments and incoming links
-- Cleaned up screen options (Dashboard only shows necessary blocks 'Right Now' and 'Recent Drafts', re-ordered some blocks to a more intuitive spot, removed all comment blocks/colums in Posts, Pages and Media)
+- Cleaned up screen options *(Dashboard only shows necessary blocks 'Right Now' and 'Recent Drafts', re-ordered some blocks to a more intuitive spot, removed all comment blocks/colums in Posts, Pages and Media)*
-- Set all media sizes to 100x100 pixels; Sizes will be set though the theme's `functions.php`
+- Set all media sizes to 100x100 pixels *(Sizes will be set though the theme's `functions.php`)*
-- Permalinks to use post name *(example.com/contact/)* instead of query *(xample.com/?p=123)*
+- Permalinks to use post name *(example.com/contact/)* instead of query *(example.com/?p=123)*

 ### Pre-installed plugins
 I consider these plugins to be default ones that are needed in almost any website.
-They are not enabled in the admin panel yet, but pre-installed for easier setup.
+They are not yet enabled in the admin panel, but pre-installed for easier setup.
 - [Contact Form 7](http://contactform7.com/)
 - [Total Slider](http://www.vanpattenmedia.com/project/total-slider/)
 - [WordPress SEO by Yoast](http://yoast.com/wordpress/seo/)